mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 LTspice is a freely available, general-purpose analog circuit simulator that can be applied to signal chain design.
 It can perform transient analysis, frequency-domain analysis (AC sweep), and noise analysis, the results of which can be exported and incorporated into mixed signal models using Python.

-Figure :ref:`ngltspice` shows a noise simulation of our noise generator.
-Results agree with measurements above.
+Figure :ref:`ngltspice` shows a noise simulation of the analog noise generator, with close agreement to experimental results.
 (An op-amp with similar properties to the OP482 was used for the simulation.)

 .. figure:: ltspice_noise_source.png
    :scale: 25 %